Italians ask if immigrant's slaying could have been stopped

 A judge on Monday will rule if the alleged attacker, identified by police as Filippo Claudio Giuseppe Ferlazzo, 32, should remain jailed during the investigation.

-Police investigator Matteo Luconi said the assailant went after the vendor following “insistent” requests by Ogorchukwu to the suspect and his female companion for pocket change.
+Police investigator Matteo Luconi told reporters on Saturday that the assailant went after the vendor following “insistent” requests by Ogorchukwu to the suspect and his female companion for pocket change.
 The slain man’s lawyer said he was attacked after complimenting the woman's beauty.

 An autopsy will help determine if Ogorchukwu died from the beating or possibly was strangled as he lay on his back, his attacker on top of him and striking him.

-Note: This story has been corrected to show that the killing happened Friday.